 Silica gel crystal litter may look like a safe choice because it has highly absorbent qualities, but its dust, no matter how small, can be very toxic to your cat when it builds up in its system.

-Cat litter made of natural material like wood pellet cat litter, or walnut shell litters, can be safer than the previous two examples.
-But, there are still certain qualities to consider.
+Cat litter made of natural material like wood pellet cat litter or walnut shell litter can be safer than the previous two examples.
+But there are still certain qualities to consider.
 Even natural litters can produce dust, so it is extremely important to check how much dust is and what the characteristics of the dust are.
 Furthermore, artificial fragrances worsen asthma conditions in cats and people, so opt for fragrance-free litter.

 Top Six Recommendations for the Best Dust Free Cat Litter for Asthma

 The cat litter that Fresh Step produces is made of excellent clay or crystal ingredients.
-Fresh Step offers a wide variety of cat litter for everyone’s preference and needs.
+Fresh Step offers a wide variety of cat litter for everyone’s preferences and needs.

 The Simply Unscented Clumping Clay Litter for Cats doesn’t have any artificial fragrances, but it prevents the spreading of odor.
 The formula of this cat litter is recommended by vets and it doesn’t have added dyes.
-What helps with the odor control is the activated charcoal which also prevents the growth of bacterial odor on the litter.
+What helps with odor control is activated charcoal which also prevents the growth of bacterial odor in the litter.

 To make the cleaning of the litter box easier, this cat litter is made with ClumpLock Technology which creates clumps that are hard and easier to scoop.

 - The litter is 99.9% free of dust